tomansill/ByteArray/README.md

 of calling any `put` commands and have it throw `ReadOnlyBufferException`.
 There ought to be some way to enforce the read-only property at compile time.

-I knew that I needed a new class that starts out as `interface`, so it can be overloaded by anyone else, has read-only, write-only, and readable-writable versions of classes so those read-only/write-only properties can be enforced at compile time, ability to easily sub-set the data to indicate start/end of the record, and ability to join multiple data together and represent it as a single array of data.
+I knew that I needed a new class that starts out as `interface`, so it can be extended by anyone else, has read-only, write-only, and readable-writable versions of classes so those read-only/write-only properties can be enforced at compile time, ability to easily sub-set the data to indicate start/end of the record, and ability to join multiple data together and represent it as a single array of data.